 – This concept can be used for wide range of works such as new product and or even companies.

-– Different strategic can be adopted using this concept but the main task should be the feedback mechanisms design.
+– Different strategic can be adopted using this idea, but the primary task should be the feedback mechanisms design.

 2 WORKING OTHERWISE BURNS OFF TIME AND MONEY

 From the main idea, two different paths are shown in the picture.
-The objective is plotted by the blue square called “Perfection”, that is the best concept which fits perfectly with the users needs and desires.
-The perfection is impossible due to the fact that there are different users profiles, information available is limited and hard to identify, environment changing, etc. But Perfection should be the target.
+The objective is plotted by the blue square called “Perfection”, that is the best concept which fits entirely with the user’s needs and desires.
+The perfection is impossible because there are different users profiles, information available is limited and hard to identify, environment altering, etc. But Perfection should be the target.